 M.S.
 Degree Grade Requirements

-All core and required courses must be passed with a B- or better.
-Core courses will be indicated by the student via a Declaration of Core Courses, Major, & Minor form (example in Appendix) submitted to the Graduate Program Coordinator along with the Program of Study.
+All core and required courses (as listed within the relevant degree area) must be passed with a B- or better.
+Core courses will be indicated by the student on the Core Course, Focus Area, & Minor form (example in Appendix).